kavanabhat/Spark-Benchmarks-Setup/README.md

 3. Hibench
 4. Terasort

-Below are steps followed for specific benchmark setup and run
+Below are detailed steps to be followed to setup each benchmark and run same.

-# Spark-perf setup
+# Spark-perf

 ### Pre-requisites:
 1. Zip is installed on master machine